TechHutTV/homelab/proxy/README.md

 ## Setup a Top-Level Domain for Local Use

 ### Local IP on Registar
 Assign a local IP scheme in the domain registration website.
 The local IP you will use is the same as the machine running NGINX Proxy Manager. (ie. 10.0.0.60).
 You'll want to assign this to the A-Record for the main domain and create a CNAME Record as a wildcard (*) pointing to the main domain name.
 Due note, this may take some time, it took about 15 minutes for the record to update for me.
+If you're using Cloudflare make sure you disable their proxy service.

 ![Record for Local Top-Level Domain](https://github.com/TechHutTV/homelab/blob/main/proxy/images/local-ip-wildcard.png)

-While you're on the registar find your API key.
+While you're on Cloudflare or the registar find your API key.
 You'll need this for generating SSL certificates in the DNS challenges option.
 Many providers are supported and you can see a [full list here](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
-I am using Namecheap so I'll need my username and the [API key](https://www.namecheap.com/support/api/intro).

 ### Adding Proxy Hosts
 This will mirror the steps above, with some slight differences.
 In NGINX Proxy Manager navigate to _Hosts > Add Proxy Host_.
 Add the domain name for the service (ie. example.com) and select http (this may vary depending on if the service is running on https locally) then add the local IP and port for the service you want forwarded to that domain.
 If you want to test everything check below.